radumarias/rust-fuse3-template/README.md

 It has a basic implementation of a filesystem with a single file with basic methods for a fs and the wrapper FUSE implementation.

+# How to built from it

-Implement `crate::fs::Filesystem` for your fs and change in `crate::mount::fuse3:Fuse3::new` (`src/mount/fuse3.rs:134`) to use your implementation.
+1. Implement `crate::fs::Filesystem` for your fs and change in `crate::mount::fuse3:Fuse3::new` (`src/mount/fuse3.rs:134`)
+to use your implementation.

-Replace `fuse3-template` and `fuse3_template` with your app name and package everywhere.
+2. Replace `fuse3-template` and `fuse3_template` with your app name and package everywhere.
   **Safer is to do a text search in the whole project.**

 # Run